blue dumpster truck

 In the state of New Jersey, recycling has come a long way since its first mandatory recycling legislation in 1987.
 With new provisions compiled throughout the last 30 years, NJ is dedicated to conserving natural resources, saving energy, and reducing emissions of water and air pollutants.
 Recycling is encouraged as a way for people to express their commitment to the environment.

-What Can You Recycle in New Jersey?
+What is Recyclable in New Jersey?

 New Jersey recycles the following: